floral foam bricks

 Choosing the Right Density of Floral Foam to Use

-Oasis® offers several densities of foam and a variety of foam in specialty shapes to handle a range of floral design uses.
+Oasis® offers several densities of foam and a variety of specialty shapes for a range of floral design uses.

 Standard Oasis® is what most designers are familiar with.
 It’s a medium-density foam that is used for most types of flowers.